LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ### Using a different git-hours version

-By default, the CLI builds the `git-hours` tool from its latest tagged release.
-To use another revision, set the `GIT_HOURS_VERSION` environment variable (or the `git_hours_version` action input) to a Git tag or commit SHA.
-The CLI will clone the `git-hours` repository at that reference and run `go build` before analyzing repositories.
+The Docker image includes `git-hours` built from its latest tagged release.
+To use another revision, rebuild the Docker image with a different `GIT_HOURS_VERSION` build argument or provide your own `git-hours` binary.

 ### Publishing the Dashboard